ligato/docs/docs/user-guide/concepts.md

 vpp#
 ```

 We set `loop0` to bridge domain with index 1.
-Again, we cannot use non-existing interface (since the names are generated) but we also cannot use non-existing bridge domain.
+Again, we cannot use a non-existing interface (since the names are generated at interface creation) but we also cannot use a non-existing bridge domain.

 At last, let's configure the FIB table entry:
 ```bash